akggautamasar/AirD/README.md

 ## TG Drive's Bot Mode

 TG Drive's Bot Mode is a new feature that allows you to upload files directly to your TG Drive website from a Telegram bot.
 Simply send or forward any file to the bot, and it will be uploaded to your TG Drive.
-You can also specify the folder where you want the files to be uploaded.
+You can also specify the folder where you want the files to be uploaded and create new folders directly from Telegram.

 To use this feature, you need to set the configuration variables `MAIN_BOT_TOKEN` and `TELEGRAM_ADMIN_IDS`.
 More information about these variables can be found in the [optional variables section](#optional-variables).